Artisan vs. One of a Kind

 THE BACKSTRAP LOOM

-Backstrap looming dates back to the ancient Mayas and has been passed down through generations and generations of Guatemalan women.
+Backstrap looming dates back to the ancient Maya and has been passed down through generations and generations of Guatemalan women.
 The women use this style of looming to create their beautifully vibrant colored textiles that they use to make huipiles.
 The weaver starts with raw cotton, which they clean, dye, and spin into thread.
 The thread is then made into a warp which is placed on the loom.
 Then each artisan adds his or her own personality to the cloth by making uniquely intricate brocade and embroidery patterns out of the fabric.
 The backstrap method has changed very little over the centuries, and we hope that it will continue on for many centuries to come!

 FOOT LOOMED FABRIC